stevecooperorg/microdot/microdot/templates/README.md

 {{business_content}}
 ```

 See how we're working one line at a time, inserting nodes and linking them together?
 Each time you make a change, the diagram is regenerated on disk as an SVG file.
-SVGs can be opened in a browser, making a cheap and cheerful viewer, or you can use a tool like [Gapplin](http://gapplin.wolfrosch.com/) to automatically refresh the SVG as it changes.
+SVGs can be opened in a browser from the embedded web server, where they will be hot-reloaded, or you can use a desktop tool like [Gapplin](http://gapplin.wolfrosch.com/).

 This approach can be pretty good for workshops or interactive sessions, where you act as a moderator, and people can call out intructions, like "I think we need to link n3 to n8," and you can add them.
-Maybe someday I'll make something cooperative, but not today :)

----
+Right now you can only have one editor working on the file at a time, but maybe in the future we could have a shared editing mode.

 ## Installation